Sayed-Belal/Reclaim-Time-Off-Screen-Tracker/README.md

 ✅ It highlights time spent **away** from your screen
  ✅ Tracks passive inactivity as a measure of focus and wellness
  ✅ Gives you achievements and streaks for disconnecting
- ✅ All data stays on your device — no accounts, no cloud
+ ✅ All data stays on your device — no accounts, no cloud, and absolutely no data about your activity gets sent to us

 ---